-Many City projects have a short useful life, such as vehicles purchased using bond proceeds.
+School related debt also accounts for a larger amount of the City's outstanding principal because construction projects can be amortized across a longer period, generally 20-30 years.
+Many City projects have a short useful life, such as vehicles or IT equipment.
 The City can only issue bonds with a term as long as the maximum useful life of the item for which it is borrowing.
-This causes debt issued for City purposes to fall off the debt schedule more quickly than School debt.
-Thus, City projects will make up a large proportion of all outstanding principal shortly after the City sells debt, but it will also tend to pay that principal off faster than School debt, which is generally issued for 20-year terms.
-Notably, OMB projects that School projects will once again represent the majority of Springfield's outstanding debt after the construction of the Brightwood-Lincoln and DeBerry-Homer MSBA projects is completed, and permanent debt issued for those projects.
+This causes debt issued for City purposes to fall off the debt schedule more quickly than school related debt.
+Thus, City projects will make up a large proportion of all outstanding principal shortly after the City sells debt, but it will also tend to pay that principal off faster than School debt, which is generally issued for 20-30 year terms.
+OMB projects that School projects will continue to represent the majority of Springfield's outstanding debt for the next several years, due to the construction of the Brightwood-Lincoln and DeBerry-Homer collocated schools.